 Preheat your oven to 350F (175C) and butter and flour a loaf pan.
 You may also want to line the bottom with parchment paper for extra insurance.

-Cream together the butter and lavender sugar by beating them with an electric mixer on medium high for about five minutes.
+In a large mixing bowl, cream together the butter and the sugar by beating them with an electric mixer on medium high for about five minutes.
 You want the mixture to be pale and fluffy.

-Turn your mixer down to low and beat in the eggs one at a time until combined.
+Turn your mixer down a notch and beat in the eggs one at a time until combined.